christophebe/crawler.ninja/README.md

 - skipDuplicates        : if true skips URLs that were already crawled, default is true.
 - userAgent             : String, defaults to "NinjaBot"
 - maxConnections        : the number of connections used to crawl, default is 5.
+- jar                   : If true, remember cookies for future use, default is true
 - rateLimits            : number of milliseconds to delay between each requests , default = 0.
 - externalDomains       : if true crawl external domains.
 This option can crawl a lot of different linked domains, default = false.
 - externalHosts         : if true crawl the others hosts on the same domain, default = false.